How AI deepfake voice scams are becoming the most insidious threat on the internet

 In terms of doability, Cavalli tells me that most deepfake programmes available online need only one picture to create a semi-believable facial model.
 No doubt you have a social media profile with a wealth of such content, and your photos have probably already been used to train Meta’s AI.

 Sensity aids companies against this type of situation, scanning the faces and voices of video call members every few seconds to detect any anomalies.
-He’s confident they have the rise and refinement of deepfakes covered; it will be “challenging”.
+Cavalli is confident it has the rise and refinement of deepfakes covered; it will be “challenging”.
 As for humans hoping to identify fakes?
 “Pretty much impossible.”

 As visiting professor at the Centre for Regulation of the Creative Economy (CREATe) at Glasgow University and director of Pangloss Consulting, Lilian Edwards isn’t as sold on deepfake and generated video’s potential for personal misinformation as other AI tech.
 “Audio fakes are where it’s at,” she says.
 “After all, there are more chances of a scam being identified as fake if it is a video.”